emilybrokaw/liferay-learn/docs/courses/latest/en/7.4/liferay-dxp-7.4-for-technical-users/building-the-baseline/exercise-3-implement-assignment-remote-service.md

 ## Exercise Goals

 - Declare dependencies
-- Implement the facade methods for the local service in the <code>AssignmentServiceImpl.java</code>
+- Implement the facade methods for the local service in the `AssignmentServiceImpl.java`
 - Do a final code review
 - Rebuild and deploy the service